Best Smart Rings UK 2026: 8 Top Picks Compared

 - Charging case included

 Why we recommend it: It genuinely disappears on the finger.
 Two members of our team who had previously given up on smart rings (one because of finger sensitivity, one because of stacking with existing jewellery) wear the Gen 2 Air daily.
-The data accuracy is excellent for the size.
+It's now priced similarly to the standard Gen 2, so choose it for the slimness rather than to save money — the data accuracy is excellent for the size.

 Best for: People with slim fingers, anyone who wears multiple rings, and those who found the original RingConn Gen 2 too chunky.